czernous/persian-hugo/exampleSite/content/post/how-to-do-a-manicure-at-home.md

 ## **Step 3 - Soak your nails**

 Fill a small bowl with lukewarm water and a few drops of essential oils.
-Soak for 3 minutes on each hand**.** This softens the cuticle and gets them ready to be pushed back.
+Soak for 3 minutes on each hand.
+This softens the cuticle and gets them ready to be pushed back.

 ![](https://res.cloudinary.com/ruthchernous/image/upload/v1630167460/Blue_manicure_wq7dzr.jpg)

 ## **Step 4 - Push back cuticles**

 You can also apply cuticle remover to the cuticle.
 Push back cuticles with a cuticle stick or a cuticle pusher.
 Do this gently to avoid damage to the cuticle.

 Some people like to cut the excess skin but I recommend skipping this as it can put your cuticles at risk of a nail infection.

 Gently nip the free edge with cuticle nippers and remove hangnails.